Working at Height

 It is imperative to establish that the ladder or stepladder is in a safe condition before it is used.
 A daily pre-use check should be carried out.
 A ladder or stepladder should only be used if it has no visible defects.
 Checks should be carried out in accordance with manufacturer's instructions and should include checks to ensure:

 - the ladder or stepladder is suitable for work use.
-(Class 1 or EN 131 ladders or stepladders.
+(Class 1 or BS EN 131 ladders or stepladders.
 Domestic Class 3 ladders or stepladders are not normally suitable for use at work);

 - ladder stability devices and other accessories are in working order;

 - ladder and stepladder feet are in good repair (not loose, missing, splitting, excessively worn, secure etc.) and clean (as these are essential for preventing the base of the ladder slipping).
 Ladder feet should also be checked when moving from soft / dirty ground (e.g. dug soil, loose sand / stone, a dirty workshop) to a smooth, solid surface (e.g. paving slabs), to ensure the foot material and not the dirt (e.g. soil or, embedded stones) is making contact with the ground; and

 - the ladder or stepladder has been maintained and stored in accordance with the manufacturer's instructions.

 All ladder or stepladder checks should be recorded.
 Ladders that are part of a scaffold system need to be inspected every seven days.

 There are a number of factors which should be taken into account when using ladders or stepladders.
 These are set out below:

 - Ladders or stepladders should only be used for light (not strenuous) work and should be in one position for a maximum of 30 minutes.

 - Wherever possible, a handhold should be available.
 Where this cannot be maintained (either at all or for a brief period of time only), other measures will be required to prevent a fall or reduce the consequence should a fall occur.